CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - `Undefined`: Default value before the user role is specified
 ### Customer Class
 - Not to be confused with the `CustomerGUI`, this class is server side and does not handle input directly
+- `Customer` serves to encapsulate all feasible customer actions
 - The `Server` calls `Customer` methods, and returns the result to the `CustomerGUI` as a `Message` object over the network
 	- All `Message` handling is done by the `Server`
 - Inherits from the `User` class and, thus, becomes associated with a specific `Garage` upon initialization